RichardBzar/RichardBzar.github.io/essays/A-Change-In-Variable.md

 ## Initial Thoughts

 Javascript has been a turning point for me.
-It shattered my preconceived notions for some aspects of programming, most notably the typesetting of variables.
-My rigid mindset led me to believe that a computer wasnt advanced enough to keep variables in a dynamic position where they did not need to be assigned a type that they adhered to.
-I would have never thought that there would be such flexibility in a programming language, especially after I came a few months ago from learning C and
-C++.
-The Strict and complicated ruleset enforced when creating variables and doing processes with the c programming language differed greatly from my first experience with Javascript.
-When I first came in contact with Javascript through the freecodecamp exercises, I found myself astonished by how loose the regulations were for things such as creating functions, and passing parameters with other functions and variables that have no types.
-It took me a while to comprehend the shift in syntax to where what would be imposible in other languages
+It shattered my preconceived notions for some aspects of programming I thought were a necessity to function correctly, most notably the typesetting of variables.
+My rigid mindset led me to believe that a computer was not capable enough to keep variables in a dynamic status where they did not need to be assigned a type that they adhered to.
+I would have never thought that there would be such flexibility in a programming language, especially after I came a few months ago from learning C and C++.
+The Strict and complicated ruleset enforced when creating variables and doing processes with the C programming language differed greatly from my first experience with Javascript.
+When I first came in contact with Javascript through the freecodecamp exercises, I found myself astonished by how loose the regulations were for things such as declaring variables freely, creating functions, and passing parameters with other functions.
+It took me a while to comprehend the shift in syntax to where what would be imposible in other languages could be done with in Javascript.
+The C syntax of micromanaging the variables and what the functions thet are used in felt like an overwhelming vhallenge compared to the convenience of Javascript syntax.

 ## Current Thoughts

-My current thoughts of Javascript haven't really changed much from my intial impressions.
-To me Javascript is a programming language that although not as loose as python, it is easier to copmprehend than Java or C++.
+Currently, my current thoughts of Javascript haven't really changed much from my intial impressions.
+To me Javascript is a programming language that although not as loose aspython, it is easier to copmprehend than Java or C++.
 It is a language that flourishes in the goldilocks zone of programming where a person who wants to develop an application but doesn't want the hassle of being bound by the rigid structure of variable type declaration.